Accla/graphulo/README.md

   graphulo-${version}-libext.zip  ZIP of the JARs of all dependencies. site/apidocs/...
 Javadoc. graphulo-${version}-dist.zip    Distribution ZIP.
 Contains all source and binaries.

+docs/...
+Papers and presentations related to Graphulo.

 pom.xml               Maven Project Object Model.
 Defines how to build graphulo. post-test.bash        Script to display output of tests from shippable/testresults. deploy.sh             Script to deploy a graphulo build to Accumulo and Matlab D4M.
 README.md             This file.
 README-D4M.md         Readme for d4m_api_java, also included in this distribution.

-                      (-Below files only in git repository-) .gitignore            Files and folders to exclude from git.
+   -Below files only in git repository-
+.gitignore            Files and folders to exclude from git.
 .travis.yml           Enables continuous integration testing. shippable.yml         Enables continuous integration testing.